Language

 Press Ctrl+C (or Cmd+C) to copy all screen information

-Switch to Breakpoints tab to see your current CSS breakpoint
+Switch to the Breakpoints tab to see your current CSS breakpoint

-All detection is done locally - no data sent to server
+All detection runs locally in your browser - no data is sent to a server

 Want to learn more?
 Read documentation →